 Getting To the Courtyard Marriott – Ogden

 Free Bicycle Valet will be provided all day on the south side of the Ogden Courtyard.
-Bicycle valet is courtesy of the Bicycle Collective.
+Bicycle valet is courtesy of the Ogden Bicycle Collective.

-The preferred entrance to The Salt Palace is directly adjacent to the TRAX Blue and Green lines.
-Use the Temple Square Station.
+The Ogden FrontRunner Station is located just two blocks to the west of the Ogden Courtyard.
 If you would like a free UTA pass for the day of the event, please indicate this when you register.
-Passes will be mailed to registrants and will only be available for those who register by February 24th.
+Passes will be mailed to registrants and will only be available to attendees who register by February 24th.
 We will mail passes shortly after this date.